 The NCC is moving forward to create a Master Concept Plan that will provide a refreshed vision for the redevelopment of LeBreton Flats.
 The overarching vision in the Master Concept Plan will enable the NCC to be open to a flexible real estate strategy to increase competition and leverage opportunities.

 Benefitting from early engagement with the public, the Algonquin Nation, stakeholders, the surrounding community and the City of Ottawa, the NCC intends to seek municipal approval of the Master Concept Plan in 2020.

-Join us on June 18 to share your ideas about how to make LeBreton a key Capital destination and a place where people live, work and play.
-Drop in any time between 5 pm and 9 pm at the Canadian War Museum to take part in an interactive open house.
+Learn more about the Building LeBreton project and share your ideas about how to make LeBreton a key Capital destination and a place where people live, work and play.

 Your input will help shape a renewed Master Concept Plan that will guide how the entire site develops over time.